Play in a Music Group

 The band has its own uniform and wears kilts of the Clanranald tartan which were generously donated by Old Boy Harold McIsaac ’51.

-Grammar Voices is the School’s choir for all ages, with around 80 members.
-This group practices twice a week and participates in the annual Big Sing competition and some School-run music events.
+Grammar Voices is the School’s choir for all ages, with around 50 members.
+This group practices once a week and participates in the annual Big Sing competition and some School-run music events.
 This group is directed by T. Wayne-Wright and is managed by W. Buckingham.

-Grammarphonics, the School’s auditioned Chamber choir, is directed by Takerei Komene and managed by Emma Roxburgh.
-The group practices twice a week and participates in the annual Big Sing competition.
-Grammarphonics have been selected to compete against other quality school choirs at the regional (Upper and Central North Island) Big Sing Cadenza finals since 2019, and in 2022 were selected to compete in the Finale event held in Christchurch.
+Grammarphonics, the School’s auditioned Chamber choir, is directed by T. Wayne-Wright and managed by W. Buckingham.
+The group practices once a week and participates in the annual Big Sing competition.
+Grammarphonics have been selected to compete against other quality school choirs at the regional (Upper and Central North Island) Big Sing Cadenza finals since 2019, and were selected to compete in the National Finale events in 2022 and 2023.

 Chamber Groups – chamber groups are formed each year to extend advanced students.
 Students are expected to already be actively involved in extra-curricular music groups at the School.
 Groups compete as part of the National Chamber Music Competition.
 Students are encouraged to talk to the Music department staff if they are interested in being involved.

 Songwriting/Composing – there are a number of national competitions, such as Play it Strange and NZSO Todd Young Composer Awards, that are run each year for students who are interested in writing their own material.
 These opportunities are advertised in the Music Department – speak to the staff for further information.